Stewart/Gough

 |

-joint must actuate the base frame so that the focus point in the platform frame
+must actuate the base frame so that the focus point in the platform frame

 achieves the desired focus point pose, represented in the base frame: